Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Sketching Kernels Machines with Lipschitz-Continuous Losses

 \end{definition}

-Roughly speaking, a sketch is $K$-satisfiable if it defines an isometry on the largest eigenvectors of $K$, and has small operator norm on the smallest eigenvectors.
-For random sketches, it is common to show $K$-satisfiability with high probability under some condition on the size $s$, see e.g., \citet[Lemma~5]{Yang2017} for Gaussian sketches, \citet[Theorem~8]{chen2021accumulations} for Accumulation sketches.
+Roughly speaking, a matrix is $K$-satisfiable if it defines an isometry on the largest eigenvectors of $K$, and has a small operator norm on the smallest eigenvectors.
+For random sketching matrices, it is common to show $K$-satisfiability with high probability under some condition on the sketch size $s$, see e.g., \citet[Lemma~5]{Yang2017} for Gaussian sketches, \citet[Theorem~8]{chen2021accumulations} for Accumulation sketches.
 In \Cref{sec:p-S}, we show similar results for $p$-sparsified sketches.